Bloody Benders: Connection to the Kelly Family

-Connection to Little House on the Prairie
+Connection to the Ingalls family

-The Ingalls family, made famous in the books and television series Little House on the Prairie, lived near Independence, and Laura Ingalls Wilder mentioned the Bender family in her writing and speeches.
-In 1937 she gave a speech at a book fair which was later transcribed and printed in the September 1978 Saturday Evening Post and in the 1988 book A Little House Sampler.
-She mentioned stopping at the inn, as well as recounting the rumors of the murders spreading through their community.
-She alleged that her father, "Pa Ingalls," joined in a vigilante hunt for the killers, and when he spoke of later searches for them she recalled, "At such times Pa always said in a strange tone of finality, 'They will never be found.'
-They were never found and later I formed my own conclusions why."
-Some have cast doubt on the story, saying that Laura would have been only 4 when her family moved away from the area, and that the Benders were exposed in 1873, two years after the Ingalls family left.
+The Ingalls family, made famous in the children's books by Laura Ingalls Wilder and Little House on the Prairie television series, lived near Independence, and Wilder mentioned the Bender family in her writing and speeches.
+In 1937, she gave a speech at a book fair which was later transcribed and printed in the September 1978 Saturday Evening Post and in the 1988 book A Little House Sampler.
+She mentioned stopping at the Benders' inn, as well as recounting the rumors of the murders spreading through their community.
+She said her father joined in a vigilante hunt for the killers and when he spoke of later searches for them she recalled, "At such times Pa always said in a strange tone of finality, 'They will never be found'.
+They were never found and later I formed my own conclusions why".
+Some have cast doubt on the story, saying that Wilder would have been only four years old when her family moved from the area and that the Benders were exposed in 1873, two years after the Ingalls family left.

-Appearances in media

-The book "All the Blood We Share: A Novel of the Bloody Benders of Kansas", by Camilla Bruce, published in 2022.

-The book "Hell's Half-Acre: The Untold Story of the Benders, a Serial Killer Family on the American Frontier", by Susan Jonusas, published in 2022.